kikrishn/Blog/_posts/2021-03-08-cohomology-intuitively-2.md

 objects called [simplicial complexes][1].
 We'll keep going with the calculus metaphor, and we'll see again that the dimensions of the cohomology groups count "holes" in the complex.
-For a really stellar description of the connection between this and calculus, you should watch (TODO: spelling) Keenen Krane's lectures on Discrete Differential Geometry [here][2]!
+For a really stellar description of the connection between this and calculus, you should watch [Keenan Crane][3]'s lectures on Discrete Differential Geometry [here][2]!